First Tuesday: Beauty and the Beast - Lidar Imagery and Debris Flows

 Beauty and the Beast: How lidar reveals stunning landforms and geologic hazards

-In the past few decades, the increasing prevalence of lidar (laser-derived terrain data) has allowed geoscientists to map landslides, faults, glaciers, and other geologic features with much greater detail and accuracy than with previous technologies.
+In the past few decades, the increasing prevalence of lidar (laser-derived terrain data) has allowed geoscientists to "see through the trees" and accurately map landslides, faults, glaciers, and other geologic features with much greater detail and accuracy than with previous technologies.

-This talk will share examples of lidar-based landform images from across the state and highlight the usefulness of lidar-based alluvial fan mapping in the Methow Valley.
-Daniel and Emilie will explain how flooding and debris flows form alluvial fans and how wildfire increases these hazards, drawing on recent mapping and ongoing research.
+This talk will share examples of lidar-based landform images from across the region and highlight the usefulness of lidar-based alluvial fan mapping in the Methow Valley.
+Daniel and Emilie will explain how flooding and debris flows form alluvial fans and how wildfire increases these hazards, drawing on recent mapping and ongoing research, including some research from right here in the Methow Valley.

 -----------------